AdaCore/training_material/courses/fundamentals_of_ada/adv_260_controlled_types.rst

 * Possible to specify behavior of object initialization, finalization, and assignment

    - Based on type definition
-   - Type must derive from `Controlled` or `Limited_Controlled` in package `Ada.Finalization`
+   - Type must derive from :ada:`Controlled` or :ada:`Limited_Controlled` in package :ada:`Ada.Finalization`

 * This derived type is called a *controlled type*

-    - User may override any or all subprograms in `Ada.Finalization`
+    - User may override any or all subprograms in :ada:`Ada.Finalization`
     - Default implementation is a null body

 ==================